 Self-management program for you and your family

 Eating a healthy, balanced diet.
 This is important to staying as healthy as possible.
 So is trying to stay at your ideal weight.
-Being overweight or underweight can have affect your health.
+Being overweight or underweight can affect your health.
 Eat lots of fruits and vegetables every day.
 Also eat balanced portions of whole grains, lean meats and fish, and low-fat dairy products.

 During each doctor's appointment, your provider will check how well you:

 Cope in your daily life.
 This may focus on supportive, palliative, or end-of-life care.

 Correctly use your inhaler, nebulizer, oxygen equipment, and other medicines.
 It's very important to use your inhaler or other devices correctly to best manage your COPD.